-While you’re planning out your next major adventure into the world abroad, make sure you’re covering all your bases – especially your electronic devices.
-If you've got an iPhone, there are a few things you need to do before traveling abroad to keep yourself safe, connected, and stress free.
+While planning your next major adventure, make sure you've covered all your bases – especially your electronic devices.
+If you've got an iPhone, there are a few things you need to do before traveling abroad to keep yourself safe, connected, and stress-free.

 Adventures can be full of surprises.
-Here's what you should do to your iPhone when traveling internationally to make sure they're the right kind.
+Here's what you should do to your iPhone when traveling internationally to make sure they're the happy kind.

-Carriers lock smartphones to keep people with their service, but that's ultra-inconvenient if you’re traveling abroad because it prevents you from accessing local SIM cards or even eSIM services.
-If your phone is locked, you'll find yourself either restricted to WiFi usage or subject to the less-than-competitive international roaming rates that many carriers charge while abroad (assuming that coverage exists where you'll be).
+Carriers lock smartphones to keep people with their service, but that's ultra-inconvenient if you travel internationally.
+A locked phone prevents you from accessing local SIM cards or even eSIM services.
+If your phone is locked, you'll find yourself either restricted to Wi-Fi usage or subject to less-than-competitive international roaming rates many carriers charge abroad (assuming that coverage exists where you'll be).

 If your iPhone is currently locked, Apple recommends that you contact your carrier to have them unlock it.
 Often, explaining that you'll be traveling abroad and need to get a local phone number should be enough.
 However, if they refuse, plenty of third-party options exist.

-WiFi-based services are one option to consider if you're traveling in an area where you expect to have accessible WiFi.
+Wi-Fi-based services are one option to consider if you're traveling in an area where you expect to have accessible Wi-Fi.
 Instead of using data, these services let your iPhone perform its functions over the internet.
-For the iPhone, consider:
+For the iPhone, consider the following:

 - Facebook Messenger: The Messenger app stands alone from Facebook — you can use it even if your Facebook account isn't active.